 Shakespeare's play "Julius Caesar" is concerned with Caesar's death rather than his life.
-Caesar lived from 100 B.C. to 44 B. C. He was a Roman general of outstanding military genius who by widespread conquests brought many countries under the Roman sway.2 On returning to Rome he should have surrendered his command, but he refused to do so.
+Caesar lived from 100 B.C. to 44 B. C. He was a Roman general of outstanding military genius who by widespread conquests brought many countries under the Roman sway.
+On returning to Rome he should have surrendered his command, but he refused to do so.
 Pompey, the general in command of the Roman home army, fled to Greece, where Caesar followed and defeated him, thus making himself master of Rome.
-Rome was a republic, and Caesar retained3 the constitutional forms of the Roman government.
+Rome was a republic, and Caesar retained the constitutional forms of the Roman government.
 The Senate - the Roman Parliament - still met to discuss public affairs.
-Two Consuls - the chief ministers were still appointed annually to administer the affairs of state.
+Two Consuls - the chief ministers - were still appointed annually to administer the affairs of state.
 But Caesar had himself created dictator for life, and so possessed unlimited sovereign powers.
 This aroused the hostility of many notable Roman citizens, who felt that Caesar was robbing them of their dearest inheritance - democratic and political liberty.
 Under the leadership of Cassius a conspiracy was formed to murder Caesar; and Brutus, Caesar's closest friend, was persuaded to join.
-Cassius and his friends may have been moved largely by envy or a desire for revenge; but Brutus was a philosopher, and a man respected in the highest degree for his upright4 and unselfish life.
-No one reproach him with any personal motive. could His consideration was for the good of the commonwealth.5 and for
+Cassius and his friends may have been moved largely by envy or a desire for revenge; but Brutus was a philosopher, and a man respected in the highest degree for his upright and unselfish life.
+No one could reproach him with any personal motive.
+His consideration was for the speech control, rule kept in being honourable good of the commonwealth, and for this he was willing to sacrifice even his best friend.
+After Caesar had been stabbed to death, Brutus made a speech before the Roman citizens explaining the necessity for Caesar's death and trying to win the popular approval for the cause of the conspirators.
+He succeeded in doing this.
+Then Mark Antony, one of Caesar's most enthusiastic supporters, made a speech in the dead dictator's honour.
+By playing upon the emotions of the Romans, he kindled them to fury against the conspirators.
+Brutus, Cassius, and their friends had to flee from the city, and later they were met in battle by Antony end his party and defeated.